ElektraInitiative/libelektra/doc/help/kdb-get.md

 To explain why a specific key was used (for cascading keys):
 	`kdb get -v /example/key`

+To use bookmarks:

+	kdb get +kdb/format

+This command will actually get `user/sw/elektra/kdb/#0/current/format` if the bookmarks commands from [kdb-set(1)](kdb-set.md) man pages are executed before.

 ## SEE ALSO

+- [kdb(1)](kdb.md) for how to configure the kdb utility and use the bookmarks.
 - For more about cascading keys see [elektra-cascading(7)](elektra-cascading.md)
 - TO get keys in shell scripts, you also can use [kdb-sget(1)](kdb-sget.md)